 - Materials needed to build each weather tool: anemometer, wind vane, barometer, thermometer, rain and snow gauge

 Before Day 2, set up a supply station where students can easily pick up all the materials they need to build their weather tools.
 Also print the directions for each tool.

 Step 1: Assess students' prior knowledge through discussion and by asking questions such as:

 - What is weather?

 - Why is the sky blue?

 - How can meteorologists predict tomorrow's weather or that a snowstorm is possible in three days?

 Step 2: Discuss the difference between guessing or predicting and taking an exact measurement.
 Ask students to think about instances when you want an exact measurement instead of a prediction.
 For example: If you were sick, would you want the doctor to guess what your temperature was?
 Or if your parents are driving a car, should they guess how fast they are going or use a tool to measure their exact miles per hour?

 Step 3: Ask students if they know of any tools that can be used for measuring weather.
 These include an anemometer, barometer, thermometer, rain gauge, and wind vane.
 Write the names of each of these on the board or in a word bank as you discuss it so students may refer to them later.

-Step 4: Have students go to the Gather Data section of Weather Watch to investigate the six different weather forecasting tools.
+Step 4: Have students go to the Gather Data: A Weather Watch Activity to investigate the six different weather forecasting tools.